 On March 5, 2019, Ayala Land filed a Registration Statement with the SEC in connection with the offer and sale to the public and such other manner of offering of fixed-rate bonds as may be applicable under the rules and regulations therefor as promulgated by the SEC of up to an aggregate principal amount of ₱50,000,000,000, to be issued in one or more tranches.
-The fixed-rate bonds of up to ₱6,000,000,000 covered by this Offer Supplement is the fourth tranche under the ₱50,000,000,000 Securities Program subject of a Shelf Registration that was authorized by a resolution of the Board of Directors of the Company dated February 27, 2019.
+The fixed-rate bonds of up to ₱6,250,000,000 covered by this Offer Supplement is the fifth Tranche under the ₱50,000,000,000 Securities Program subject of a Shelf Registration that was authorized by a resolution of the Board of Directors of the Company dated February 27, 2019.
 A registration statement filed by the Company covering the Securities Program was rendered effective by the SEC by its order dated April 22, 2019 (the "Shelf Registration").
-For the first tranche of the Securities Program with a principal amount of ₱8,000,000,000, the SEC Permit of such bonds was issued on April 22, 2019.
-The SEC Permit for the second tranche of the Securities Program with a principal amount of ₱10,000,000,000 was issued on October 18, 2019.
-Pursuant to the confirmation and certificate of permit to offer securities for sale to be issued by the SEC, the fourth tranche of the Securities Program, which will be in the form of fixed-rate bonds, will be issued with an aggregate principal amount of up to ₱6,000,000,000.
+For the first Tranche of the Securities Program with a principal amount of ₱8,000,000,000, the SEC Permit of such bonds was issued on April 22, 2019.
+The SEC Permit for the second Tranche of the Securities Program with a principal amount of ₱3,000,000,000 was issued on September 13, 2019.
+The SEC Permit for the third Tranche of the Securities Program with a principal amount of ₱10,000,000,000 was issued on October 18, 2019.
+The SEC Permit for the fourth Tranche of the Securities Program with a principal amount of ₱10,000,000,000 was issued on June 11, 2020.
+Pursuant to the confirmation and certificate of permit to offer securities for sale to be issued by the SEC, the fifth Tranche of the Securities Program, which will be in the form of fixed-rate bonds, will be issued with an aggregate principal amount of up to Six Billion and Two Hundred Fifty Million Pesos (₱6,250,000,000).